 - Avoid making all-nighters a habit– Try to establish a consistent sleep schedule

 - Plan ahead– Think in advance about what needs to get done and start working ahead of time.
-Use these tips to avoid procrastinating.

 - Get regular exercise– Daily exercise promotes healthy sleep routines.
 For those who may need to pull an all-nighter again, daily exercise can help you feel less sleepy in the moment and have fewer physical effects on the body.